Building a Michigan where families don’t have to choose between rent, medicine, or groceries

-Mai Xiong knows your struggle —because she’s living it
+–Mai Xiong knows your challenges because she’s living it, too.

 Mai’s brother Cheng, mom, Der, and Mai